dmadison/ArduinoXInput_Sparkfun/README.md

-# SparkFun Arduino Boards
+# SparkFun Arduino Boards w/ XInput

-This repository contains support for the following SparkFun Arduino-compatible development boards.
+This repository contains support for the following SparkFun Arduino-compatible development boards, modified to work as XInput devices.
+Originally forked from [the SparkFun repo](https://github.com/sparkfun/Arduino_Boards).

+These boards are meant to be used in conjunction with the [ArduinoXInput library](https://github.com/dmadison/ArduinoXInput).

 #### AVR Boards